AndreSbro03/AStar/README.md

 By default the program pause the algorithm at the beginnig.

-All logs and comments are in Italian because I didn't think of making the project public.
+All logs and comments are in Italian because I didn't think of making the project public, but a lot of that are translated down here.

 ## Installation